* Former chairwoman of U.S. Civil Rights Commission

-Born on February 17, 1938 in Nashville, Tennessee, Mary Frances Berry earned a BA degree in History from Howard University (1961) and a Ph.D. in U.S. History from the University of Michigan (1966).
+Born on February 17, 1938 in Nashville, Tennessee, Mary Frances Berry earned both her BA and MA degrees in History from Howard University (in 1961 and 1962, respectively,) and a Ph.D. in U.S. History from the University of Michigan (1966).
 Also in 1966 she was hired as an assistant professor of History at Central Michigan University, and four years later she earned a JD at the University of Michigan Law School.
 In 1970 as well, Berry became the acting director of the University of Maryland’s (UM) Department of Afro-American Studies.
 She was subsequently named interim chairperson of UM’s Division of Behavioral and Social Sciences, and served as provost for that division from 1974-76.
 In 1976 Berry became chancellor of the University of Colorado at Boulder.
 The following year, she accepted President Jimmy Carter‘s invitation to serve in the Department of Health, Education and Welfare.
 From 1977-80, Berry was the Assistant U.S. Secretary of Education.

 Accustomed to carrying Mao Zedong’s Little Red Book in her purse wherever she went, Berry took a trip to Communist China in 1980.
 When she returned home, she stated publicly that Americans had no right to criticize China’s education system for requiring students to “develop what they call socialist consciousness and culture.”
 Somewhat embarrassed by Berry’s remarks, President Carter transferred her to the U.S. Commission on Civil Rights (USCCR), where she remained a member for the next 24 years — including 11 years (1993-2004) as the Commission’s chairwoman, an appointment made by President Bill Clinton.